precice/fluent-adapter/README.md

 ## Development history

-The initial version of this adapter was developed by Bernhard Gatzhammer during the work on his thesis [1].
+The initial version of this adapter was developed by Bernhard Gatzhammer as part of his doctoral dissertation [1].

 [Richard Hertrich](https://github.com/richahert) [2] and [Ishaan Desai](https://www.ipvs.uni-stuttgart.de/institute/team/Desai/) worked on the adapter in the scope of their work under supervision of [Benjamin Rodenberg](https://www.cs.cit.tum.de/sccs/personen/benjamin-rodenberg/).